-No, this is really best when it’s done fresh and at the last minute.
+No, this is best when it’s done fresh and at the last minute.

 You can, but they won’t be quite as snappy.
 Frozen vegetables are typically blanched first (already cooked), so they won’t be as crisp-tender as fresh.

 Absolutely!
-It would be very good with sautéed mushrooms and/or strips of sweet bell pepper.
-You’ll want to account for different cooking times with the stir fry, though.
-Start with mushrooms and when they’re cooked and tender, add the red bell pepper, then proceed with the rest of the ingredients.
-You can serve with rice for a simple vegetarian meal.
+It would be very good with sautéed mushrooms and strips of sweet bell pepper.
+However, you’ll want to account for different cooking times with the stir fry.
+Start with mushrooms; when they’re cooked and tender, add the red bell pepper, then proceed with the rest of the ingredients.
+You can serve it with rice for a simple vegetarian meal.

 How do the snow peas with ginger and garlic taste?

-We love these stir fried snow peas because they’re crisp-tender to the bite with a tasty Asian-inspired flavor and a nice change of pace from everyday side dishes like green beans.
-The toasted sesame seeds and black sesame seeds add both texture and an eye popping accent.
+We love these sauteed snow peas because they’re crisp-tender to the bite with a tasty Asian-inspired flavor and a nice change of pace from everyday side dishes like green beans.
+The toasted sesame seeds and black sesame seeds add both texture and an eye-popping accent.

 What goes with this snow pea recipe?

-This snow peas recipe goes with lots of main course dishes (Asian and otherwise).
-Here’s a few suggestions:
+This snow peas recipe goes with many main course dishes (Asian and otherwise).
+Here are a few suggestions: